MirceaMacarie/Bug_Reports/README.md

 **Priority and severity:** P5 - Low

-**Description:** When user logs in on the site with username and password, the "Welcome User" button/ link from the upper-right corner makes nothing.
+**Description:** When user logs in on the site with username and password, the "Welcome User" button / link from the upper-right corner makes nothing.

 **Steps to reproduce:**
 1. Go to the site https://www.demoblaze.com/